Apollo Crews: Dragon Gate (2011–2015)

 On February 5, 2015, Uhaa made his return to Dragon Gate as Akira Tozawa's surprise partner in a tag team match, where they defeated Cyber Kong and Don Fujii.
 On March 1, Uhaa failed to win the Open the Dream Gate Championship from BxB Hulk in his final match for Dragon Gate.
 Uhaa worked his final Evolve events later that month during WWNLive's WrestleMania week.

-WWE
+WWE (2014–2026)

 NXT and main roster beginnings (2014–2017)

 In October 2014, Uhaa took part in a WWE tryout camp, resulting in a developmental contract offer.
 Starting on December 31, 2014, multiple sources reported that Uhaa had come to terms on a contract with WWE.
 Uhaa reported to the WWE Performance Center, the home of its NXT developmental brand, on April 6, 2015.
 WWE officially announced Uhaa as part of a new class of NXT recruits in an April 13 press release.
 Uhaa made his first televised appearance on the May 6 episode of NXT, signing an NXT contract in a segment with William Regal.
 Uhaa started working NXT house shows the following month, retaining the Uhaa Nation ring name.